International Programmes 2024/2025

 Compulsory subjects – 47 CP:

-• Dig.
-Components & Architectures for Data Processing (semester one, lecture/seminar/lab)
+• Digital Components and Architectures for Data Processing (semester 1, seminar)

-• Digital Signal Processing 1 (semester one, lecture/seminar)
+• Digital Signal Processing 1 (semester 1, lecture/seminar)

-• Design of Software for Embedded Systems (semester two, lecture/seminar)
+• Design of Software for Embedded Systems (semester 2, lecture/seminar)

-• Design of Digital Systems (semester one, lecture/seminar/lab)
+• Design of Digital Systems (semester 1, lecture/seminar/lab)

 Elective subjects: